 The geospatial analysis and technology program provides engaging, field-oriented learning, helping you to build a solid foundation and understanding of geography.
 The chance to work with evolving technology, software and tools ensures you are ready to hit the ground running on day one of your chosen career.

-Classes for geospatial analysis and technology majors may include:
+What classes do geospatial analysis and technology majors take?

 Learn more about the comprehensive geospatial analysis and technology major in the UWEC course catalog.